 5. Homemade Nipple Cream

-Any nursing mama knows that some sort of cream or salve is needed in the first few weeks of breastfeeding… if not longer.
-This helps to not only protect the nipple from damage, but it also soothes and helps heal the skin if any cracking or blistering occur.
+Any nursing mama knows that some sort of cream or salve is a definite postpartum must-have, especially in the first few weeks of breastfeeding, if not longer out.
+This helps to not only protect the nipple from damage, but it also soothes and helps heal the skin if any cracking or blistering occurs.
 I can personally say that the first few weeks of nursing are not my favorite.
 Sure I love nursing my babies, but it can be tough at first.
-This diy nipple cream from my friend Marillyn over at Just Make Noise is a life-saver.
+This DIY nipple cream from my friend Marillyn, over at Just Make Noise, is a life-saver.
 If you’d rather buy one pre-made, Motherlove’s Nipple Cream works well.

 6. Breast Pump

-The above must-have brings me to this one.
+The above postpartum must haves bring me to this one.

 Seeing as how the first few weeks of nursing can be really rough, I can not make it without my breast pump.
 I can’t tell you what a relief it can be to have a break from nursing baby and instead pump milk for him to eat.